Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/microservices.md

 ### Bulkhead

 TODO: Bulkheads are used on ships to prevent water from a hull breach from flooding the whole ship.
-Keep things separate, (like connection pools or hardware) so a greedy neighbour can't flood the whole ship.
+Keep things separate, (like connection pools or hardware) so an accident can't flood the whole ship.

 [Bulkhead Pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/bulkhead)